 Remote Identity Proofing: Definition & Potential Threats

-Remote identity proofing (RIDP) is a procedure that allows a person to digitally prove that he/she is who they claim to be ("natural person") via a specific online service.
+Remote identity proofing (RIDP) is a procedure that allows a person to digitally prove that he/she is who they claim to be ("natural person" in liveness classification) via a specific online service.
 Such a proofing can be performed with the help of a mobile gadget or web camera.

 For identity proofing, a person needs to present their face and a document used as a proof of identity.
 Remote identity verification is widely used by many enterprises, including online banking, retail, legal services etc.